Celiac disease is an autoimmune disorder that affects the small intestine and a body’s ability to absorb nutrients.

 - Barley is often found in malt, food coloring, soups, malt vinegar and beers.
 Even Rice Krispies uses malt to coat their rice flakes.

 - Rye is found in rye bread or pumpernickel bread, rye beer and some cereals.

-Gluten is hidden in many medications, packaged foods, and other sources – Celiacs must read labels carefully to avoid gluten at all costs and avoid cross contamination.
+Gluten is hidden in many medications, packaged foods, and other sources – celiacs must read labels carefully to avoid gluten at all costs and avoid cross contamination.
 I encourage people living with celiac disease to invest in a Nima Sensor to test their food for gluten as well.

 Can’t You Eat Just a Little Gluten?